flying-dutchmen/3DS-Sails/README.md

 # 3DS Sails
-##Canvas tools for Nintendo 3ds platform
+##Canvas for Nintendo 3ds platform
 All source Code with exception of "dual_for" presented has undergone debuging & passed test Eg. is functional/usable.
 The *.c Sources & demos presented how ever broken assume the intermediate++ knowledge "C" for thire use!
 Any Questions, requests &or proposals can be sent via email!

 to: kennyd.lee@outlook.com
 or Bcc undead.kennyd@gmail.com,KennyD@mail.com
-subject: Nintendo 3DS Sails ...
+Subject: Nintendo 3DS Sails ...

 ##Pixil usage/demo